akashpaswan115/MCQ-Generator-Using-Langchain/README.md

 This project aims to revolutionize how aspirants prepare for UPSC and PCS by combining **AI** with **interactivity**, **adaptability**, and **analytics**.

----

-Let me know if you'd like a PDF version or if you’re planning to present this—I'll format it accordingly.